MicrosoftDocs/azure-aks-docs/articles/aks/app-routing.md

 ## Limitations

 - The application routing add-on supports up to five Azure DNS zones.
+- The application routing add-on can only be enabled on AKS clusters with [managed identity][managed-identity].
 - All global Azure DNS zones integrated with the add-on have to be in the same resource group.
 - All private Azure DNS zones integrated with the add-on have to be in the same resource group.
 - Editing the ingress-nginx `ConfigMap` in the `app-routing-system` namespace isn't supported.
 - The following snippet annotations are blocked and will prevent an Ingress from being configured: `load_module`, `lua_package`, `_by_lua`, `location`, `root`, `proxy_pass`, `serviceaccount`, `{`, `}`, `'`.

 ## Enable application routing using Azure CLI